JIceberg/TicTacToe/README.md

 A tic-tac-toe game for [Matt](https://www.linkedin.com/in/matthewyangcs/).

 ---
+Install the necessary dependencies.
 Requires python 3.8 or higher.
 Runs on tkinter.
+Eggmega.